If you haven’t been to a gig before, then your first mosh pit is likely going to be quite the experience!

 Mosh pits are places to dance and jump into people.
 It’s fun, and carries with it a slight sense of danger.

-A crowd killer is someone who windmills their arms to intentionally ‘accidentally’ hit other people.
+A crowd killer is someone aims to intentionally ‘accidentally’ hit other people.

 Do not be that person!